YoRyan/bumblebee-amd-hacks/README.md

 are clever solutions for switching GPUs between X sessions, but they are unsuitable for use with Bumblebee.

-Keep `catalyst-utils-pxp` installed, but "switch" back to the Intel card.
+Keep `catalyst-utils-pxp` installed, but permanently "switch" back to the Intel card using:

 `pxp_switch_catalyst intel`